Dan-Q/twee2/README.md

 * Some special story segments (e.g. StorySubtitle) used in Twee 1 are ignored.
 You will be warned when this happens.
 * The Twine 2 editor might not be able to re-open stories compiled using Twee2, because Twee2 does not automatically include positional data used by the visual editor (however, you can add this manually if you like).

+## Build

+To build a local copy of the gem:

+	gem build twee2.gemspec

+To install it locally (e.g., for version number 0.5.0):

+	gem install twee2-0.5.0.gem

 ## License

 This code is released under the GPL, version 2.
 It includes code (in the storyFormats directory) by other authors, including Leon Arnott: please read their licenses before redistributing.